 The Minister of Health appoints public representatives to Council, ensuring full, meaningful, effective public participation in the governance of the College;

 Establishing and maintaining criteria for registration with the College.
-This ensures that those who are granted registration as either audiologists or speech – language pathologists are qualified and competent to practise,
+This ensures that those who are granted registration as either audiologists or speech-language pathologists are qualified and competent to practice,

 Setting and maintaining the standards of practice and a code of ethics that registrants must adhere to ensure safe, competent, ethical service,